neuronsimulator/nrn/modelspec/programmatic/mechanisms/nmodl2.rst

 Description:
-    Basically what is needed is a way to implement the hoc statement
+    Basically what is needed is a way to implement the Python statement

     .. code-block::
         none

-        section1.var1_mech1(x1) =  section2.var2_mech2(x2)
+        section1(x).mech1.var1 =  section2(x2).mech2.var2

-    efficiently from within a mechanism without having to explicitly connect them through assignment at the HOC level everytime the :samp:`{var2}` might change.
+    efficiently from within a mechanism without having to explicitly connect them through assignment at the Python level everytime the :samp:`{var2}` might change.

     First of all, the variables which point to the values in some other mechanism are declared within the NEURON block via